-Beautiful Bastard by Christina Lauren is a book most readers will either enjoy a lot or don't like at all.
+Christina Lauren is a book most readers will either enjoy a lot or don't like at all.
 It's a very sexy book, a book with an amazing chemistry and heat between the two main characters.
 Readers who can't believe in the chemistry between the characters will struggle with the book, I on the other hand was able to believe in it and that's why I had a great time when reading "Beautiful Bastard".

 The book is about giving in to your attraction, even if it may not be the best idea.
 The two main characters are boss and intern, they both have struggled for months with each other.
 There are banters between them nearly all day and they seemed a bit like cat and mouse.
 Right from the start on I was fascinated by the chemistry between Chloe and Bennett, right from the start on the author managed to captivate my interest and my feelings.
 Maybe that's why I was able to take some of the things that were going on not too seriously, why I was not annoyed by some actions, characters traits and developments.

 It's hard to say which kind of reader is going to love the book and which won't.
 I think it doesn't hurt if you enjoyed books like the "50 shades of grey" series or the "Rock Chick" books in the past, I like both series a lot and "Beautiful Bastard" felt a bit similar regarding the hotness and the characters.
 I think if you will enjoy the authors writing style, then you will enjoy the book and will be able to root for the characters.
 So make sure to read an excerpt before buying the book.